 Fact Sheet 79 - The Character Requirement

-People who may be excluded from entry on character grounds include criminals or associates of criminal organisations, war criminals and any person likely to vilify a segment of the community.
+People who might be excluded from entry on character grounds include criminals or associates of criminal organisations, war criminals and any person likely to vilify a segment of the community.

-Migrants are selected under the Migration Program in three streams—Skill, Family and Special Eligibility; while the Humanitarian Program offers resettlement to refugees and to displaced persons who have suffered discrimination amounting to gross violations of their human rights.
+Migrants are selected under the Migration Programme in three streams—skill, family and special eligibility; while the Humanitarian Programme offers resettlement to refugees and to displaced persons who have suffered discrimination amounting to gross violations of their human rights.

 The rules for each, in general terms:

 Skill—most migrants must satisfy a points test, have particular work skills, be nominated by particular employers, have other links to Australia or have successful business or investment skills and bring sufficient capital to Australia to establish a business or investment of benefit to this country.